JosteinVH/IMT2681-assignement-2/README.md

 ### Description
 Similar to Assignemt 1 - the in memory storage is moved to mongodb - and webhook implemented.

 Submitted track files is and webhooks, as of requirement, are being stored in mongodb.
+Reason for this is because it's benefical instead of data being deleted e.g from a system crash, or reboot.
+This makes the application dependent on the database.
+Time is precious, and the cost it takes to query data from database is noticeable.
+The performance overall is reduced, to the benefit of data availability.

 **goigc** is used for processing of the igc data https://github.com/marni/goigc